Configure AWS VPC Peering Connections

 allowRemoteVpcDnsResolution: true

-The accepter and requester blocks configure connection options for each side of the peering.
-Setting allowRemoteVpcDnsResolution to true on both sides allows resources to resolve private DNS names across the connection.
-Without this, you’d need to use IP addresses or manage custom DNS entries.
+The accepter and requester blocks configure peering options for each VPC.
+Setting allowRemoteVpcDnsResolution to true on both sides allows DNS queries in one VPC to resolve to private IP addresses in the peered VPC.
+This enables hostname-based communication across the peering connection.

 import * as pulumi from "@pulumi/pulumi";